manyfold3d/website/manual/glossary.md

 Creators can have a tagline, description, and links associated with them.
 This is helpful for pointing to specific project websites where models have been downloaded previously.

-Creators can be followed on the Fediverse.
+Creators can be followed on the Fediverse if made public.

 ## Collection